 There's no right release tool for every situation.
 Many anglers prefer one over the other depending on the species or situation.
 Here are the broad categories:

-Fish caught in deep water may require special handling and tools.
-For deep water release tools and techniques, check the FishSmart page.
+Fish caught in deep water may require special handling and tools for catch and release fishing.
+For specific release tools and other tips on how to release deep see fish species check the FishSmart page.

 Release tool photos courtesy of our partner Florida Sea Grant.